Top-N: Equivariant set and graph generation without exchangeability: Details about the experimenal setting

 Since we use existing code for this task, we refer to the respective papers \citep{zhang2019deep} and \citep{kosiorek2020conditional} for details on the model used and the loss function.
-Note that the code used for TSPN is not the original code (which is not available) but a reimplementation, which explains why the results are different from the ones reported in the paper.
+The code used for TSPN is not the original code (which is not available) but a reimplementation (not by one of the authors of the present paper).
+The reader will notice that our results for DSPN are approximately 3 times worse than in the original paper.
+The reason is that we fixed what we believe to be a bug in the implementation of Chamfer's loss in DSPN: a mean over channels was used instead of a sum, which explains this difference of a factor 3.
+We also note that the results for TSPN are around 3 times worse than the original paper.
+One possible reason could be that the authors of TSPN used the code of DSPN and had a similar bug.

-For the Top-n generation, we arbitrarily set the number of points in the reference set to twice the largest generated set (this value was not tuned).
-We observed that reducing the learning rate improves results for all methods -- it is the only hyper-parameter that was tuned.
+For Top-n generation, we set the number of points in the reference set to twice the cardinality $n$ of the generated sets.
+We also experimented with $n_0=n$ which resulted in better performance for DSPN (with a Chamfer loss of $6.14 \pm 0.56$ e-5), but not for TSPN ($16.07 \pm 0.47$).
+We observed that reducing the learning rate improves results for all methods: TSPN was therefore trained for 100 epochs with a learning rate of 5e-4, and DSPN with a learning rate of 1e-4 for 200 epochs.
+No other hyper-parameter was tuned.